Ninja-Squad/ninja-squad.github.com/_posts/2015-11-17-typescript-part-2.md

 Indeed, as we will shortly see, Angular 2 components can be described using decorators.
 You may have not heard about decorators, as not every language has them.
 A decorator is a way to do some meta-programming.
-There are fairly similar to annotations which are mainly used in Java, #C and Python, and maybe other languages I don't know.
+They are fairly similar to annotations which are mainly used in Java, C# and Python, and maybe other languages I don't know.
 Depending on the language, you add an annotation to a method, an attribute, or a class.
 Generally, annotations are not really used by the language itself, but mainly by frameworks and libraries.

-Decorators are really powerful: they can modify their target, and for example to add metadata.
+Decorators are really powerful: they can modify their target (method, classes, etc...), and for example alter the parameters of the call, tamper with the result, call other methods when the target is called or add metadata for a framework (which is what Angular 2 decorators do).
 Until now, it was not something possible in JavaScript.
 But the language is evolving and there is now an official proposal for `decorators`, that may be standardized one day in the future (possibly in ES7/ES2016).
 Note that the TypeScript implementation goes slightly further than the proposed standard.

 In Angular 2, we will use the decorators provided by the framework.
-Their role is fairly basic: they add some metadata to our classes to say for example "this class is a component", "this is an optional dependency", "this is a custom property", etc...
+Their role is fairly basic: they add some metadata to our classes, attributes or parameters to say for example "this class is a component", "this is an optional dependency", "this is a custom property", etc...
 It's not required to use them, as you can add the metadata manually (if you want to stick to ES5 for example), but the code will be definitely more elegant using decorators, as provided by TypeScript.